New poll shows big margin for Gregg over Holcomb

 A Monmouth University poll released Oct.
-14 shows Democrat John Gregg has a 12-point lead over Republican Eric Holcomb, 50 percent to 38 percent.
+14 shows Democrat John Gregg with a 12-point lead over Republican Eric Holcomb, 50 percent to 38 percent.
 The poll, conducted Oct.
-11-13 shows Gregg has gained significant ground in the race to replace Mike Pence.
+11-13 indicates Gregg has gained significant ground in the race to replace Mike Pence.

-In the Presidential race, Donald Trump leads Hillary Clinton, 45 percent to 41 percent — down from a 47 percent to 36 percent lead in mid-August.
+In the Presidential race, Donald Trump leads Hillary Clinton in Indiana, 45 percent to 41 percent — down from a 47 percent to 36 percent lead in mid-August.

 “Trump’s support in his running mate’s home state was already eroding before the latest bombshell hit,” said Monmouth University pollster Patrick Murray.
 “The news that broke Wednesday seems to have driven those numbers even lower.”